 At inception of a contract, the Group assesses whether or not a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-When a lease is recognised in a contract the Group recognises a right of use asset and a lease liability at the lease commencement date.
+When a lease is recognised in a contract the Group recognises a right of use asset and a lease liability at the lease commencement date other than as noted below.